The Fun - The Challenge - The Experience

 Safety in Focus

-In the interest of safety, the following minimum equipment requirements are in effect: http://yra.org/wp-content/uploads/2016/03/SER-with-OYRA-changes-2021.pdf Additional safety requirements are also listed in the NOR and Sailing Instructions.
+In the interest of safety, the 2025 YRA Offshore Safety Equipment Requirements are in effect.
+Specifics on the safety requirements are listed in the Notice of Race.

 Note that BAMA offers alternative solutions to allow certain boats to participate (e.g. for monohulls without lifelines, or for lifelines not meeting OYRA requirements, or to solve other issues for certain trailerable boats).
-BAMA inspects boats to ensure compliance with the equipment requirements.
+Important: Since the 2024 season, AIS transponders have been required for offshore races, and with the 2025-2028 Racing Rules of Sailing, AIS transponders are required to be transmitting throughout the race.

 BAMA also offers regular training events on how to handle adverse situations, including live crew overboard training, and training on emergency steering.